How to Use Git for Website Development? (Tips for PHP Developers)

 creating new folders for each version of your project is not a good idea.

 Git for PHP developer is a series realized for the web developer that wants to start using tools to increase their productivity.

-- Git for PHP developer the basics (Installation & Configurations)
+- Git for PHP developer (Installation & Configurations)

 - Git for PHP developer (Manage branches)